-With a hectic summer schedule and a busy end to my semester, I’m just now finding the free time to finish writing about my spring break exscape to Iceland.
+With a hectic summer schedule and a busy end to my semester, I’m just now finding the free time to finish writing about my spring break escape to Iceland.
 Even though my trip was a couple months ago (crazy that its already been that long!), I still wanted to share my unforgettable experiences with everyone!
 Below is my final travel diary about my last days in Iceland.

 We slept in a bit this morning and left Eyrarbakki around 9 am to head back towards Selfoss for breakfast.
 We lucked out and found a cute little bakery that was popping with people.
 We all enjoyed some yummy pastries before heading towards Iceland’s capital city, Reykjavik.
 The drive didn’t take long and we got to the city around 11 am with no problems.
 Our hostel was located right downtown so we dropped our bags off and then went to park the van in a nearby parking garage.

 The first place we decided to visit in Reykjavik was The Sun Voyager, which is a giant viking boat state located right next to the water.
 I’d seen pictures of the state every time I looked up things to do in Reykjavik, so I was intrigued to see it in person.
 To my surprise, it wasn’t as large as I thought it’d be, but nonetheless, it was still beautiful.
 The only down side to seeing The Sun Voyager were the crowds of people, which made taking decent pictures difficult.
 Luckily, I was able to snap a few shots of the statue before people started climbing on it again!